-Matti wins £100 and a year’s subscription to the Society.
-The essay will be published in Key Words (subject to peer review) in 2020.
+The 2019 competition, our eighth, will see the winner receive £100 and a year’s subscription to the Society.
+The essay will be published in Key Words (subject to peer review) in 2021.

 The competition aims to encourage a new generation of scholars working in the tradition of cultural materialism, especially those whose research is rooted in the work of Raymond Williams.